tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 # Application Platform Services (APS)

 OSGi Application Platform Services - A "smorgasbord" of OSGi services that focuses on ease of use and good enough functionality for many but wont fit all.
 It can be seen as osgi-ee-light-and-easy.
-The services are of platform type: configuration, database, JPA, content, etc.
+The services are of platform type: configuration, database, JPA, etc.

 All services that require some form of administration have an admin web application for that, that plugs into the general apsadminweb admin application.